Iran’s FM to visit Saudi Arabia amid hardliner backlash over Arab response to Gaza

 Iranian Foreign Minister Abbas Araqchi looks on ahead of his meeting with Lebanese Parliament Speaker Nabih Berri, in Beirut, Lebanon, October 4, 2024.

-Iran's Foreign Minister Abbas Araghchi is set to visit Saudi Arabia and other regional countries starting Tuesday amid ongoing criticism from hardline Iranian media accusing Arab states of failing to support Gaza.
+Iran's Foreign Minister Abbas Araghchi will embark on a regional tour, including Saudi Arabia, starting Tuesday, amid mounting criticism from hardline Iranian media accusing Arab states of neglecting support for Gaza.

-Persian Gulf Arab states—most of which, like Iran, are major energy exporters—have conveyed their neutrality in the Iran-Israel conflict to Tehran, sources told Reuters last week.
+Most Persian Gulf Arab states, like Iran, are major energy exporters and have conveyed a neutrality on the Iran-Israel conflict to Tehran, sources told Reuters last week.

-On Friday, Supreme Leader Ali Khamenei led prayers for the first time in five years, reinforcing a message he has focused on recently: the unity of Muslim countries against the presence of the US and other Western powers in the region.
+Last Friday, for the first time in five years, reinforcing a message he has focused on recently: the unity of Muslim countries against the presence of the US and other Western powers in the region.
 Khamenei called for solidarity, stating, “We have to tighten the belt of defense... from Afghanistan to Yemen, Iran to Gaza and Lebanon, in all Islamic countries.
 That’s the first issue I wanted to discuss.”

 This message echoed his earlier speech in September during the 38th Islamic Unity Conference, where he reiterated his long-standing vision: "With the formation of an Islamic Ummah, Muslims can, through their internal strength, remove the malignant cancer of the Zionist regime from Palestine and eliminate the oppressive influence, domination, and interference of the United States in the region."